 How Much Does Window Replacement Cost?

-A new set of replacement windows can give your home a much-needed face-lift.
-The national average for window replacement cost is typically $650 per window, or between $200 and $1,800.
-The average price to replace windows on a 3-bedroom house is between $3,000 to $10,000.
+A new set of replacement windows can give a home a much-needed face-lift.
+The national average window replacement cost is typically $280 per window, or between $180 and $409.

 Factors in Calculating Window Replacement Cost

 Those wondering “How much does it cost to replace a window?” might be surprised by how much the answer can vary.
 There are many factors that go into calculating window prices, including the frame material, type of glass, location of the window, the overall age of the house, and cost differences between full-frame replacement and retrofit replacement.
 Window replacement cost is also dependent on the geographic location of the home and a warm or cold climate.

 When replacing windows, homeowners will first need to choose a window frame material.
 The most common window frame materials are vinyl, wood, fiberglass, aluminum, and composite.

 - Aluminum frames can cost anywhere from $75 to $400 per window, with most homeowners paying around $275.
 However, aluminum frames don’t insulate as well as other materials.

 - Composite frames run between $300 and $1,200 per window, or an average of $900.
 They are the most durable and are constructed of a mix of PVC polymers and wood fiber for maintenance-free frames.

 - Fiberglass frames run approximately 15 percent to 30 percent more than vinyl frames.
 Per window, the national average cost of window replacement with fiberglass windows is $1,250, or between $500 and $1,500.
 Fiberglass frames are more durable than vinyl and have similar insulation properties.